 For the filling:

-In a small bowl, whisk together the sour cream and lemon juice and set aside.
+- In a small bowl, whisk together the mayo or sour cream and lemon juice and set aside.

 Assemble the pie:

-Arrange half of the tomato pieces on the crust in the pie pan.
+- Arrange half of the tomato pieces on the crust in the pie pan.
 Spread half of the corn kernels on top and then sprinkle with half the basil, half the salt, half the cheese, and pepper to taste.
 Repeat with one more layer of the remaining tomatoes, corn, basil, salt, cheese, and pepper.
-Pour the sour cream mixture on top.
+Spread the mayo or sour cream mixture on top.

 - Roll out the remaining ball of dough into another 12" wide circle about 1/8" thick.
 Arrange on top of the filling and tuck under the bottom crust, pinching together to seal.
 Cut vents on top of the pie and bake until golden brown and bubbly, about 35 minutes.
 Serve warm or at room temperature.
 Enjoy!